 About Raymond Rogina

-Mayor Raymond P. Rogina took office as St. Charles 18th mayor on May 6, 2013.
+Mayor Raymond P. Rogina took office as St. Charles’ 18th mayor on May 6, 2013.
+He was sworn in to his second term on May 1, 2017.
 Prior to being elected Mayor, Ray served on the St. Charles City Council as Alderman of Ward Three for two years.

-Ray has lived in St. Charles for over 40 years.
-His wife Diane is a retired elementary teacher and his son Matthew is an attorney with the Inspector General’s office.
+Ray has lived in St. Charles for more than 40 years.
+His wife Diane is a retired elementary teacher and his son Matthew is Assistant Director for the University of Illinois FOIA Administration.

-In his spare time, Ray enjoys seeking out America’s sports’ stadiums having visited every major league baseball park.
-He is also a long distance runner having completed 15 marathons.
+In his spare time, Ray enjoys seeking out America’s sports’ stadiums, having visited every major league baseball park.
+He is also a long distance runner and has completed 15 marathons.

 About the Mayor's Office